The Complete Checklist for Long-Distance Moving

 Calculate your packing schedule.
 Packing takes a lot of time.
 Decide on a realistic timeline for packing, and allow enough time to pack each room of your house.
 Pack essential items last so that they are easily accessible during the move.

 Break down tasks into manageable pieces: By breaking your moving timeline down into smaller tasks, you can make it more manageable.
 Create a list with tasks to be completed eight weeks before moving day, like creating a moving binder and researching moving companies.
-Continue to create lists for six weeks, four weeks, two weeks and one week before moving, ticking tasks off as you go.
+Continue to create lists for six weeks, four weeks, two weeks, and one week before moving, ticking tasks off as you go.

 Follow these steps to create a moving timeline.
 This will ensure that your long-distance relocation is smooth and efficient.
-As you complete each item on your moving checklist, stay confident, organized, and focused.
+As you complete each item on your long-distance moving checklist, stay confident, organized, and focused.
 You'll soon find the process much easier to manage.

-How to choose a moving company
+How to Choose a Moving Company

 1. Ask friends, family, and colleagues for referrals.
-Referrals can be obtained from real estate agents.

 Budgeting Your Move